-For the 100% joint and survivor annuity option, and a twenty-five-year payout, the rate of return is 4.49%.
-If Joe's wife is younger, and a thirty-year payout occurred, that bumps the return to 5.29%.
+For the 100% joint and survivor annuity option and a 25-year payout, the rate of return is 4.49%.
+If Joe's wife is younger, and a 30-year payout occurred, that bumps the return to 5.29%.

 $347,767 x .05 (5%) = $17,388 / year initially, or $1,449 per month, with an expected increase each year to help offset the effects of inflation.
 (By the time Joe were to reach 82, if the investments were able to support a 2% increase per year, his distributions would increase to $2,239 per month.)

-The question Joe now needs to ask is, “Is the additional potential return worth Joe taking on the risk of managing the assets himself?”
-Some people absolutely do not feel comfortable with the funds remaining in the company’s pension plan.
-Others absolutely do not feel comfortable rolling the funds out of the plan to an IRA and managing it themselves or hiring someone to manage it.
+The question now is, "Is the additional potential return worth Joe taking on the risk of managing the assets himself?"
+Some people do not feel comfortable with the funds remaining in the company's pension plan.
+Others do not feel comfortable rolling the funds out of the plan to an IRA and managing it themselves or hiring someone to do it.

-You must evaluate the pros and cons, and the equivalent rates of return, and make your own decision.
+You must weigh the pros and cons, and the equivalent rates of return, and make your own choice.
 In the past, about one-third of the time, a well-managed portfolio would have achieved an average annual internal rate of return that was less than 6%.
-This is because something called sequence risk can have a big impact on your returns when you are drawing money out.
-Don't rely on the market to deliver above-average returns in retirement.
+That is because something called "sequence risk" can have a big impact on your returns when you are drawing money out.
+Don't rely on the market to deliver above-average returns after you retire.

 Many annuity offers are quite attractive, especially if you factor in the potential of living long.
 Don't pass over the annuity offer without analysis and a strong rationale as to why the lump sum does not make sense in your situation.
-Compare annuity vs. IRA and decide what's right for you.
+Compare an annuity vs. an IRA, and decide what's right for you.